rkolbi/voron2.4/Tap-Tap-Sensorless-Huvud/readme.md

 **Printer-Specific Configurations:**

 To accommodate printer-specific settings, you can create a dedicated file such as "CONFIG-VORON24_350.cfg" (feel free to choose a different name if preferred).
-This configuration file is specific to your Voron 2.4 printer, allowing you to further organize the contents as desired.
+This configuration file is specific to your Voron 2.4 printer, allowing you to organize the contents further.
 Remember that "printer.cfg" automatically loads all ".cfg" files from the ACTIVE directory, irrespective of their names.
 Therefore, it's crucial to use meaningful and portable filenames to ensure ease of use and future compatibility.<br>
 <br>

 ### Configuration Bundle Highlights